No-hair and almost-no-hair results for static axisymmetric black holes and ultracompact objects in astrophysical environments: Revisiting Israel's theorem: local vs global aspects

-The initial data required to solve these equations is only $\kappa^{(0)}$, which actually needs to be a constant (in agreement with the zeroth law of black hole dynamics~\cite{Bardeen1973}) and corresponds to a choice of units, and $h_{ab}^{(0)} (\vec{\theta})$ which represents the induced metric on the horizon as a two-surface.
-Locally, there always exists a solution for every regular tensor $h_{ab}^{(0)}(\vec{\theta})$ and hence it is possible to have a local black hole with any kind of horizon shape.
-One can continue integrating outwards starting from one of these arbitrarily shaped horizons.
-However, Israel's theorem tells us that only for the purely spherically symmetric shape, integrating outwards using Einstein vacuum equations leads to an asymptotically flat spacetime.
+One can show that the consistency of this procedure requires $\kappa^{(0)}$ to be a constant (in agreement with the zeroth law of black hole dynamics~\cite{Bardeen1973}), which corresponds to a choice of units.
+Apart from this condition, the Cauchy-Kovalevskaya theorem~\cite{Evans2010} ensures that there always exists a unique and analytical local solution for every analytic tensor $h_{ab}^{(0)}(\vec{\theta})$.
+Hence, it is possible to have a local black hole with any kind of horizon shape.
+Then, one can continue integrating outwards starting from one of these arbitrarily shaped horizons.
+However, Israel's theorem tells us that only for the purely spherically symmetric shape, integrating outwards using the Einstein vacuum equations leads to an asymptotically flat spacetime.
 We will show this explicitly in the next section, in which we restrict our attention to the case of static and axisymmetric solutions, where it is possible to provide sharper and clearer results.

 Let us make two final remarks before discussing static and axisymmetric solutions in the next section.
 First, a static horizon is only compatible with it being in vacuum or immersed in matter that violates energy conditions.
 Hence, if we impose that the dominant energy condition is obeyed on the horizon, there should be a neighbourhood of the horizon devoid of matter~\cite{Wald1984}.
 Second, it is convenient to rewrite the line element for a static metric in a form which is closer to the line element that we will use in the static and axisymmetric case: